-- Hydraulic system pressure to be released by moving all the hydraulic controls several times until release the system pressure completely from the circuit.
-The key switch & hydraulic isolation switch to be in on condition during this process.
+- Hydraulic system pressure is to be released by moving all the hydraulic controls several times until release the system pressure is completely from the circuit.
+The key switch & hydraulic isolation switch are to be in on condition during this process.

-- The hydraulic isolation switch to be turned off.
+- The hydraulic isolation switch is to be turned off.

 - Ensure that the engine runs at half throttle without load for a few minutes (2-4min) to help cool the turbocharger down.

 - Before shutting the engine off with the key switch, the RPM should be set to low idle.

 - When exiting the equipment, the cab should be locked properly.